-Villa Medica provides rehabilitation services to people who have undergone theamputation of a lower limb.
+Villa Medica Rehabilitation Hospital provides rehabilitation services to people who have had a lower limb amputation.

-- increasing endurance, muscle strength of other members
+- increase their endurance, the muscle strength of their other limbs

 - walking with a walker, crutches

 Training with prosthesis

 - master the use of the prosthesis

 - develop walking skills